-Brannon and her husband, Wade, have been married for 13 years and have three biological children.
-Currently a stay-at-home mom, Brannon is an active member of First Baptist Church Knoxville where she and Wade lead a small group for young adults.
-After spending some time caring for abandoned babies during a mission trip to South Africa a few years ago, Brannon became interested in finding ways to support foster care and adoption.
+Brannon and her husband, Wade, have been married for 15 years and have three biological children.
+Currently a stay-at-home mom, Brannon is an active member of First Baptist Church Knoxville.
+After spending some time caring for abandoned babies during a mission trip to South Africa in 2015, Brannon became interested in finding ways to support foster care and adoption.
 She is excited to volunteer for KAFCAM and support families in their foster/adoption journey.

 Zerita and her husband, Brian, have been married for over a decade and

 have adopted two children, Zebedee and Zoe, domestically.
 Both adoptions are open and include sharing photos, texts, phone calls, and visits multiple times a year with each birth family.
 Zerita taught for Knox County Schools for seventeen years and is currently an educational tutor.
 She serves on the Compassion Ministry team and the Foster Care and Adoption Ministry team at her church.
 She also volunteers monthly with a group of area birth moms through a program that seeks to support these women that was created by a local adoption agency.

 I am blessed to have been married to my best friend since 1998, and we

 have four children.
 Our two oldest were adopted via international